Emily Oster, PhD

 Q&A on the risk tradeoffs

-I know from Expecting Better that the risk of Down syndrome, autism, etc. goes up with age.
-On the flip side, when trying to plan for a second child, I read that one should wait 18 to 24 months to reduce the risks of premature birth, schizophrenia, autism, etc. How valid are these risks?
-How do they compare to the risks of my womb being an extra year older if I wait the full two years instead of just one year?
+I know from Expecting Better that the risk of Down syndrome, autism, etc., goes up with age.
+On the flip side, when trying to plan for a second child, I read that one should wait 18 to 24 months to reduce the risks of premature birth, schizophrenia, autism, etc. How valid is this?
+How does this compare to the reality of my womb being an extra year older if I wait the full two years instead of just one year?

 —Confused Womb Optimizer